NSW: Q&A Foyer Christmas Decorations Purchased by Strata Funds

 Our strata has an uninteresting entry foyer that would benefit from some visual enhancement.
 Hanging some artwork on the blank walls would make both residents and visitors entrance and exit far more appealing.

-This time of year, a Christmas tree and some festive decorations would also enhance everyone’s enjoyment of our property, and so I propose some foyer Christmas decorations.
+This time of year, a Christmas tree and some festive decorations would also enhance everyone’s enjoyment of our property, and so I proposed some foyer Christmas decorations.

 Answer: We recommend you obtain an empowering by-law permitting the owners corporation to purchase artwork and foyer Christmas decorations.